NFL Players Interesting Facts You Should Know – Top 10

 2. The average salary in the NFL is $1.9 million.

 Surprisingly, the average salary in the NFL is the lowest of all major professional sports leagues in the United States.
-This is somewhat perplexing given that professional football is the most-watched sport in the U.S. and the latest television contracts are well into the billions of dollars.

 [box_text]The average player will make just under $2 million per season and play roughly three years.
 That’s $6 million before taxes; still a nice chunk of change but far from making someone uber-rich.[/box_text]